ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 The mount target is deleted in the background.
 Confirm the deletion by trying to view the mount target information.
 If you get _404 Not Found_ error, the mount target is successfully deleted.

-### Delete a file share
+#### Delete a file share in the API
 {: #delete-file-share-api}

-Before deleting a file share, make sure that it's unmounted from virtual server instances and that all mount targets belonging to the file share are [deleted](#delete-mount-target-api).
-Then, make a `DELETE /shares/$share_id` call to delete a file share.
+Before deleting a file share, make sure that it's [unmounted ](#fs-mount-unmount-vsi) from virtual server instances and that all mount targets belonging to the file share are [deleted](#delete-mount-target-api).
+Also, if the file share has a replica file share, you must remove the replication relationship.
+For more information, see [Remove the replication relationship in the API](/docs/vpc?topic=vpc-file-storage-manage-replication&interface=api#fs-remove-replication-api).

+Make a `DELETE /shares/$share_id` call to delete a file share.
 The file share must be in a `stable` state or `failed` state (i.e., when provisioning fails).

 For example:

 ```
 curl -X DELETE \
-"$vpc_api_endpoint/v1/shares/$share_id?version=02-02-15&generation=2" \
+"$vpc_api_endpoint/v1/shares/$share_id?version=05-03-15&generation=2" \
   -H "Authorization: Bearer ${API_TOKEN}"
 ```
 {: pre}